 The Educating Traumatized Children Summit had Ross Greene, Ph.D. as the keynote.
 He was interviewed by Julie Beem of the Attachment Trauma Network (ATN).
 Dr. Greene is the author of The Explosive Child and Lost at School, Lost & Found and Raising Human Beings.
 He's the originator of the Collaborative and Pro-Active Solutions (CPS) model.
 I’d heard his name from some of the teachers in my life, but I’d never heard him speak.

 I’ve summarized, paraphrased and quoted a few of the things he said though I changed some of the sequence in which they were said.
-There's an audio replay airing tomorrow, Saturday, May 6th for anyone interested in hearing the entire talk.
-It was really good.
+There's an audio replay as well.
 I listened to several of the ATN summit series and learned a ton about what making schools more trauma-informed.

 Notes & Quotes from Dr. Ross Greene Educating the Traumatized Child Education Summit by the Attachment & Trauma Network

 For a very long time, we’ve thought that children’s misbehavior was the result of poor motivation.
 With what the research (over 40-50 years) shows is that ”kids with chronic behavior problems are lacking skills not motivation and need interventions that are not oriented towards improving motivation (time outs, stickers, detentions, paddling).

 These don't help, he said, because kids need help solving the problems causing their challenging behavior.